perceptualrobots/chatgpt/report_generator/README.md

 - **Professional PDF Output**: Creates formatted PDFs with Times New Roman font and APA-style citations
 - **Modular Sections**: Supports standard technical report structure
 - **Change Tracking**: Maintains metadata to avoid unnecessary API calls
+- **Input Concatenation**: Automatically creates a single file with all your notes in the correct order

 ## Report Sections
 1. Executive Summary